Amber – publisher of world bestsellers – as the first publishing house in post-communist Poland, introduced all the biggest foreign writers.

 Amber was created from the dream of young people who loved freedom and books, who took a great risk.
 They had only borrowed 5 000 dollars and an 8-year-old car.

 We started with political, legal and psychological thrillers.
-We introduced the canon of the Golden Age of SF & fantasy, as well as contemporary fiction.
-Each year we added new genres: from Nobel awarded authors, YA, children literature, paranormal novels and erotica, closely following and predicting next trends.
-Since 1994 the one third of our list consists of non-fiction and full-colour coffee table books.
+We introduced the cannon of the Golden Age of SF & fantasy, as well as women fiction.
+Each year we added new genre of fiction and non-fiction: from Nobel awarded authors, through YA, children books, paranormal novels and erotica, closely following and predicting next trends.

 Up to date we have published almost 8000 titles in 60 000 000 copies.

 Now we publish about 250 titles per year – including new titles and reissues.
-Our lead genres are still psychological thrillers (Sebastian Fitzek, Sharon Bolton), literary crime novels (Simon Beckett), adventure novels (Clive Cussler), women fiction (Danielle Steel, Jayne Ann Krentz, Isabelle Broom), erotica (Kristen Proby, Jodi Ellen Malpas), historical romance (Julia Quinn, Eloisa James), YA (Veronica Roth), popular non-fiction: history and prehistory (Fingerprints of the Gods by Graham Hancock), mysteries of history interpreted by controversial scientists (Erich von Däniken, Andrew Collins), II World War, psychological and well-being self-help books (Good Luck: Creating the Conditions for Success in Life and Business, The Path: What Chinese Philosophers Can Teach Us About the Good Life), autobiographies and biographies of abused women and children (Trafficked by Sophie Hayes, books by Casey Watson).
+Our lead genres are still psychological thrillers (Sebastian Fitzek, Sharon Bolton), literary crime novels (Simon Beckett), adventure novels (Clive Cussler), women fiction (Danielle Steel, Jayne Ann Krentz, Isabelle Broom), erotica (Kristen Proby, Jodi Ellen Malpas), historical romance (Julia Quinn, Eloisa James), YA (Veronica Roth), non-fiction: history and prehistory (Fingerprints of the Gods by Graham Hancock), mysteries of history interpreted by controversial scientists (Erich von Däniken, Andrew Collins), World War II and psychology.
 And almost every month we find for our readers a new author from world bestseller lists.

-Amber is an independent, publishing house, run by Małgorzata Cebo-Foniok and Zbigniew Foniok.
-And just 9 wonderful, talented, devoted and incredibly nice “Amberers” who on average have worked nearly 20 years for the success of the publishing house.
-For the past almost 29 years our motto has been to give Polish readers ”what the whole World reads”.
+Amber is an independent, family publishing house, run by Małgorzata Cebo-Foniok and Zbigniew Foniok.
+For the past 28 years our motto has been to give Polish readers “books that the whole World reads”.

 AMBER – the publisher of world bestsellers and the first Polish private publishing house founded during the political breakthrough in 1989 – is now 28 years old.
 We sold 7 800 titles in 58 million copies published in 52 series.